 Why image optimization is important

-Search engines like Google, scour the internet looking for webpages to index.
-When they find a website, search engines will analyze the content of each page to figure out what the page is about.
+Search engines like Google, scour the internet looking for web pages to index.
+When they find a website, search engines will parse the content of each page to figure out what the page is about.

-Using a set of algorithms, search engines are essentially trying to rank every webpage for the words people will be using to search for the information they are looking for.
+Essentially search engines are trying to rank a web page for the keywords people will be entering as search terms to find the information they are looking for.

-Every element on the webpage is an opportunity to help search engines understand what the page is about, and ultimately help improve its relevancy and rank.
+Every element on the web page is an opportunity to help search engines understand what the page is about, and ultimately help improve its relevancy and rank.

 So how are images optimized for better user experience and improved SEO?
-This article will examine several tricks we can take advantage of.
+There are several easy tricks to keep in mind when adding images to your website.

 To help illustrate the image optimization techniques used in this article, I will apply the techniques against a random image I downloaded from the internet.